 The TerraCycle map shows all the public drop-off points for our recycling programs across Australia and New Zealand.
 You can use it to find the most convenient place to responsibly recycle everything from coffee capsules to empty beauty products, toothpaste tubes, pet food packaging and a whole lot more.
 By working with your local community to recycle more, you can make your recycling journey even more efficient and environmentally friendly, as shipping costs and emissions are minimised.

 How do I use the TerraCycle map?

-To find the Community Collection Hubs closest to you, simply type in your postcode and the type of waste you are keen to recycle, and the map will highlight the wonderful Community Collection Hubs in your area.
-Hubs typically include small businesses, councils, schools or shops.
+To find the public drop-off point closest to you, simply type in your city or region and the type of waste you are keen to recycle, and the map will highlight locations in your area.
+You’ll often find public drop-off points at small businesses, council offices, community centres, schools or shops.

 The map helps you search for three major things:

 The map shows the addresses of public drop-off points in the area you select.
 You can make the search area as broad or narrow as you like, guided by routes you travel and the items you would like to drop off items for collection and recycling.

 - How to search for a specific waste stream

 Each public drop-off point determines which recycling programs they participate in, and won’t necessarily collect every kind of rubbish that you’d like to recycle.
 You need to filter the location and the waste stream (listed on the map drop-down under ‘I’d like to recycle…’) to find a drop-off point that fits your criteria.

 Once you’ve searched the nearest drop-off point for a specific program, it’s imperative you check the opening hours.
 A lot of our drop-off points are organisations like schools or shops that will have set business hours and may not be open seven days a week.